okadalabipr/Michida2020/README.md

 ## The files dependency map (under construction)

 You may think this map is messy, but this is the  __integrative sequence analysis__.
 These source codes connect interactively each other.
+The arrows from hub source codes are colored just for easily understanding.
+This dose not indicate that colored source codes are important.

 ![](./image/Files_dependency_map.png)